JakobBergG/Dataproject_GBM/README.md

   </p>

 NOTE: FIND DET MR SCAN DER FUCKER MEAN OG VIS SEGMENTERINGERNE.
-In the above boxplot where we compare the base ANOUK network to OUH finetuned network at appears that it is performing slightly worse.
-And therefore thsi finetuning wasn't worth it.
+In the above boxplot where we compare the base ANOUK network to the OUH finetuned network, it appears that it is performing slightly worse.
+And therefore this finetuning wasn't succesful.

   <p align="center">
   <img src="readme_images/Task806_ANOUK_GBM_vs_Task811_CUH_GBM_on_CUH_edit.jpg" width=50% />
   </p>
-When finetuning to CUH it looks as if the performance has increased after finetuning, since we get slightly lower values across all metrics.
+When finetuning to CUH it looks as if the performance has increased after finetuning, since we get slightly lower values across MSD and Hausdorf and an improved dice.

+These results were expected since the deliniatinons were not made with focus on model training.
-Increased variance on the dice boxplot may be caused by tumor volumes differing?
+The increased variance on the dice boxplot may be caused by tumor volumes differing since the metric is very volume dependent.

 ## Segmenting recurrence MR scans